transmission/transmission/docs/Translating.md

 Translations for Mac, Qt and GTK+ clients are managed on Transifex.
 To help localize, or add your new localization, you'll need to [register on Transifex and join the translation team](https://docs.transifex.com/getting-started/translators) for [Transmission project](https://www.transifex.com/transmissionbt/transmissionbt).

 _GTK+ client translations were previously managed on [Launchpad](https://translations.launchpad.net/transmission/trunk/+pots/transmission), but this is no longer the case.
 No phrases will be updated there, and none of your translations made there will be integrated back into Transmission._

-_Mac client translations are almost entirely accessible on Transifex, but we are still in the process of including plural forms support and phrases currently only present in .xib files._